kelvintaywl/chilli-padi/outline.md

 # Outline

-Take a deep breath.
+Pause, and take a deep breath.

-You are going to be the best parent you can be!
+_You are going to be the best parent you can be._

-Paperwork is just one of those tasks in that quest.
+Paperwork is just one of those tasks in this journey.

 ## Prerequisites